Florida foreclosure case could slam banks

 The decision, which may take up to eight months to render, could affect hundreds of thousands of homeowners in Florida, and could also influence judges in the other 26 states that require lawsuits in foreclosures.

-Of all the foreclosure filings in those states, sixty three percent, a total of 138,288, are concentrated in five states, according to RealtyTrac, an online foreclosure marketplace.
+Of all the foreclosure filings in those states, sixty three percent, a total of 138,288, are concentrated in five states, according to RealtyTrac, an online forclosure marketplace.
 Of those, nearly half are in Florida.
-In Congressional testimony last year, Bank of America (BAC.N), the U.S.’s largest mortgage servicer, said that 70 percent of its foreclosure-related lawsuits were in Florida.
+In Congressional testimony last year, Bank of America, the U.S.’s largest mortgage servicer, said that 70 percent of its foreclosure-related lawsuits were in Florida.

 The case at issue, known as Roman Pino v.
 Bank of New York Mellon, stems from the so-called robo-signing scandal that emerged in 2010 when it was revealed that banks and their law firms had hired low-wage workers to sign legal documents without checking their accuracy as is required by law.